idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_3_applications.md

-# 3. MOOSE-Based Multiphysics Nuclear Reactor Simulations
+# 3. MOOSE-Based/Wrapped Multiphysics Nuclear Reactor Simulations

 ## Physics Present in Reactors

 The MultiApp system, described in previous chapters of this tutorial, provides powerful functionality to facilitate the tight or loose coupling of multiple physical phenomena, which is important to reactor simulation.
 Nuclear reactors involve a number of physical phenomena correlated with each other.
-We briefly describe these physical phenomena and their interconnections, the MOOSE-based codes available to solve these phenomena, and finally illustrate some MultiApp hierarchies for various reactor types.
+We briefly describe these physical phenomena and their interconnections, the NEAMS codes available to solve these phenomena, and finally illustrate some MultiApp hierarchies for various reactor types.

 ### Some Common MOOSE Applications